History of Georgia (U.S. state): Great Depression and Second World War

-Civil Rights Movement
+Civil rights movement

 African Americans who served in the segregated military during World War II returned to a still segregated nation and a South which still enforced Jim Crow laws.
 Many were motivated to participate in the NAACP and other groups to enforce their constitutional rights, especially the right to vote, and the right of their children to an equal education.
-Following the 1946 US Supreme Court decision in Smith v.
+Following the 1946 U.S. Supreme Court decision in Smith v.
 Allwright, which overturned white primaries, NAACP activists worked to register voters.
 Statewide, 135,000 blacks registered to vote in 1946, and 85,000 did vote.

 Atlanta, home to a number of traditional black colleges, sustained a large, educated, middle-class black community which produced leaders of the Civil Rights Movement.
 In the postwar period, the new movement for change was carried forward by several groups, with somewhat different agendas, but united in the goal of civil rights for African Americans.
 The voting rights campaign in Atlanta was spearheaded by the All Citizen's Registration Committee.

 The idea of change was not universally embraced.
 The Supreme Court's decision in Brown v.
 Board of Education (1954) was denounced by Governor Marvin Griffin, who pledged to keep Georgia's schools segregated, "come hell or high water".